-Can I access Archives and Special Collections During the COVID-19 pandemic?
+Can I access Archives & Special Collections During the COVID-19 pandemic (Fall 2021)

-We are providing access to Archives and Special Collections by appointment only during the summer of 2021.
+We are providing access to Archives & Special Collections by appointment only during the fall 2021 semester.
 We will be open for appointments up to 3 hours, on Monday to Thursday from 10am to 4pm.
 Please submit your appointment requests at least 2 days in advance.

 Who can access Archives & Special Collections?